 Number of Satisfied Customers / Number of Survey Responses X 100

-If a rate is pretty high, you can conclude that your agents use their time efficiently and do a good job.
+If a rate is high, you can conclude that your agents use their time efficiently and do a good job of assuring high key call center metrics.
 If the number is pretty low, your agents are not being as productive or helpful as they should be.
 If that’s the case, you should find what causes the problem and try to fix it.
-A cause can be both the agents’ performance and the environment they work in.
+A cause can be the agents’ performance and their work environment.

 Metric 6: Interaction Quality